Fyre Festival founder arrested, accused of duping investors

 And he also altered a stock statement to make it appear as though he owned a stock worth over $2.5 million, when it was really valued at less than $1,500, they added.

-McFarland could face up to 20 years in prison.
+McFarland could face up to 20 years in prison if found guilty.
 His business partner in the festival, Ja Rule — real name is Jeffrey Atkins — has not been charged, the rapper's attorney said.

 Related: Fyre Festival 'Postponed' Amid Reports of 'Chaos' in the Bahamas